Reserve Deputy Recruiting / Interest

 - Provide traffic and crowd control at special events

 - Assist in high profile interdiction activities

 - Are a ready reserve force for any contingency

 On average, the Reserve Section consists of 25 to 30 active Reserve Members with five of the senior or more experienced members designated as Reserve Training Officers.

 Detention Bureau Support: Reserve Deputies with the proper training, certification and direction, as required by statute and policy are allowed to augment the Detention Bureau by participating in the following duties:

 - Working in the Housing Wards at CJC

 - Working in Court Services

 - Assist in Shakedowns

-All Reserve members are expected to commit at least 192 hours annually towards the operations of the Sheriff's Office, including attendance at a monthly meeting and in-service training session which is generally held the first Wednesday evening of each month.
-The Sheriff's Office provides handguns and ballistic vests; Reserve members provide their own uniforms to include leather gear.
-To help defray uniform costs, those Reserve members who meet requirements as set by Sheriff’s Office Policy are eligible for an annual uniform allowance after one year of service.
+All Reserve members are expected to commit at least 192 hours annually towards the operations of the Sheriff's Office, including attendance at a monthly meeting and training session which is generally held the first Wednesday evening of each month.
+The Sheriff's Office provides handguns, ballistic vests, initial uniform and leather gear.
+To help defray subsequent uniform costs, those Reserve members who meet requirements as set by Sheriff’s Office Policy are eligible for an annual uniform allowance after one year of service.